-Iran’s continued and open refinement of ballistic missile technology poses a serious threat to the Middle East, Europe, and the United States and the country has become on of the major proliforators of weapons and technology to terrorist organizations.
-Coupled with the country’s missile capabilities is its robust civil nuclear program which, despite curtailment by the Joint Comprehensive Plan of Action (JCPOA), is shrouded in mystery and could have military applications in the future.
-This uncertainty, coupled with Iran’s rhetoric involving their nuclear program gives the world a cause for concern.
+Iran’s continued and open refinement of ballistic missile technology poses a serious threat to the Middle East, Europe, and the United States and the country has become a major proliferator of weapons and technology to terrorist organizations.
+Coupled with the country’s missile capabilities is its robust civil nuclear program; the Joint Comprehensive Plan of Action (JCPOA) curtailed Iran’s nuclear program but faces uncertainty following the U.S. withdrawal from the Agreement, and there is a possibility Iran may resume its nuclear development program again in the near future.
+This uncertainty, coupled with Iran’s rhetoric on their nuclear and ballistic missile programs gives the world a cause for concern.

 Iran’s Current Missile Technologies

 Iran’s ballistic missiles could be used as a political weapon against rival states and the continues to flaunt its arsenal with acts of intimidation like the 10-day war drills executed at the end of June 2011.